 The balance owing for summer contracts is deferred until May 31, 2020.

 Please note that docks are not safe to access until the Harbours Office officially notifies customers that the docks are open.

 Set up of harbours infrastructure and dock installation must be completed before our harbours can safely open for the season.
 It is our intention to have the harbours open for the first week of June.
 No vessels are permitted on the docks until June 1.

 As per the emergency order from the Province of Ontario, parking lots at all town facilities including but not limited to community centres, parks and arenas are closed.

 Payment is not required for on-street parking or in municipal parking lots until further notice and parking time limits have been relaxed to help those working from home or self-isolating.

-Parking enforcement is currently limited to safety-related issues such as fire routes, accessible parking, no parking/stopping areas and blocked areas.
+Parking enforcement is currently limited to safety and access related issues such as fire routes, accessible parking, no parking/stopping areas, blocked areas and unauthorized vehicles.

 The Church Street Parkade is open to permit holders only.

 Residents who would like to dispute a ticket, can schedule their appeal online.